- 1 Best Portable Water Filters On The Market

 - Small in size – one of the biggest advantages of portable drinking water filters is their size.
 They are designed to be easy to carry and to be tucked away without any effort.
 Yes, this is not weaponry we are talking about but concealed carry is exceptionally easy when we talk about portable water filtration.
 Most products fit in little backpack compartments or in small pouches.
 Some people even have them in their pocket although we do not recommend that.
 Even the bulkier filters with tubes and containers can be folded in such a way that will make your life in the wild pretty easy.

 - Easily replaceable – You don’t have any big installation to think about here.
 There’s no huge set of components that require building in or sealing to a wall.
-Even simpler domestic filtration systems regardless of type require some sort of installation or maintenance.
+Even simpler domestic filtration systems regardless of type, such as supreme shower head filters and great water ionizers, require some sort of installation or maintenance.
 You don’t have that here.
 Everything is used on the go and when its life expires, you simply replace it.
-After all, we already clarified that the price of a portable water filter is close to the one of a **replacement filter for a decent water filter pitcher**.

 - Relatively long life – even though you will have to toss it when it dies, the portable water filter will give you plenty of clean water.
 The average lifespan of one of these units is about 200-300 gallons of water.
 A single person should be able to last almost one whole year if they drink water in the wilderness every single day.
 After all, the daily dose is about 1 gallon of water per person.
 Now if you go camping with your family, you will either need to get more filters at the same time or simply replace your existing one more often than expected.